At Wilberforce Primary we use a range of different forms of assessment. These are outlined briefly below and give you an overview about how we assess.

 Teachers (and other pupils) provide pupils with concise feedback that will always move and deepen the child’s learning; we believe that this is a very important and active part of the learning process and should happen immediately or as close to the event as possible.

-Children in each year group will participate termly tests in Mathematics, Reading and Punctuation, Grammar and Spelling.
+Children in each year group will participate termly tests in Mathematics and Reading.
 This test information is analysed closely using both an interactive computer program and through professional dialogue between teachers and senior leaders, to inform us what the children need to learn next.
 This information is used to plan the next cycle of learning for each class.
 The test results are tracked extremely closely and allow us to put intervention in place for both those who need some extra help and those who need to be challenged further.

 All of our other subjects are assessed continuously throughout the year.
 In all subjects we have outlined what we feel are the qualities that make a good learner in each subject and these are continuously assessed.
 For example, in writing we have a selection of different qualities of what makes a good writer and these are continuously assessed as the children encounter different genres of writing.

 In the Early Years Foundation Stage (EYFS) a profile is kept on your child’s progress.
 This is a report of your child’s development and achievement at the end of their Reception year.

 The EYFS Profile is broken down into seven specific areas of learning: